A Partnership Approach to Diagnosing and Treating Your Epilepsy

 - What antiepileptic drugs can be safely prescribed in pregnancy and which should be avoided?

 With all the information we epilepsy specialists need to review, it is very easy to miss a small but crucial aspect of your past medical history.
-Please help us remember the important facts about your background by maintaining an organized list and description of each medical problem, and prepare that before you arrive for your visit at North Suffolk Neurology.
+Please help us remember the important facts about your background by maintaining an organized list and description of each medical problem, and prepare that before you arrive for your visit at True North Neurology.
 And by the way, it doesn’t hurt to sit with a family member and work on the list together, since others may remember things that you have forgotten.

 So what does the PMH include?
 The PMH is a summary of the major landmarks in your prior health including elements of good health (e.g. normal early development, pregnancy) as well as illnesses.
 If you prepare your PMH before seeing me, don’t go crazy giving tremendous detail for each prior illness like you did for the History of Present Illness (HPI).
 Give just enough information for the North Suffolk epilepsy specialists to understand how active particular problem is, and how it affects your current health.